 Check out this guide to learn all about testing your home’s water quality.

 Contaminant Removal Capability

 You can guarantee with pretty much any water filter that it has the basic filtration capabilities it can greatly reduce or remove chlorine, heavy metals like lead, and VOCs.
 But the best water filters can do so much more than that.

-Generally, the more you pay for a water filter, the more thoroughly it’ll filter contaminants.
-The most expensive water filters, reverse osmosis systems, can remove between 95% and 99% of all inorganic material – that means anything other than the water particles is removed, greatly improving water quality.
+Generally, the more you pay for a filter, the more thoroughly it’ll filter contaminants.
+The most expensive products, reverse osmosis systems, can remove between 95% and 99% of all inorganic material – that means anything other than the water particles is removed, greatly improving purity.
 Some of the more unique contaminants that reverse osmosis systems can remove are sodium, mercury, barium, arsenic, selenium, nickel, total volatile organics, cyanide, algae, and silicate.

 Learn all about common drinking water contaminants – Click Here